Hunger and Malnutrition

 - use blood tests to check for nutritional deficiencies

-- order additional tests based on history and physical exam
+- order other tests based on a person's medical history and physical exam

 To correct problems related to malnutrition, a doctor or dietitian will recommend specific changes in the types and quantities of foods that a person eats, and might prescribe dietary supplements, such as vitamins and minerals.
 Other treatment may be necessary for people who are found to have a specific disease or condition causing their malnutrition.